viper-010/Python_YT/24-Introduction-to-Tuples/Tutorial/24_02_tuple-indexes.md

 ('cat', 'bat', 'pig', 'donkey', 'cow')
 ('dog', 'mouse', 'horse', 'goat')
 ```
-Here, we have not provided start and end index, which means all the values will be considered.
+****Note****: Here, we have not provided start and end index, which means all the values will be considered.
   But as we have provided a jump index of 2 only alternate values will be printed.

 ### Example 5: printing every 3rd consecutive within given range
 ```python